-(2) The Series J Preferred Shares converted into ordinary shares in connection with the IPO in October 2015.

-(3) Number of securities includes an option to purchase 1,005,210 ordinary shares issued to the Technion in March 2015.
-See Note 14c to our consolidated financial statements included in Part II, Item 8 of this Annual Report on Form 10-K.
+- (1) Ordinary shares issued to Technion. - (2) The Series J Preferred Shares converted into ordinary shares in connection with the IPO in October 2015. - (3) Number of securities includes an option to purchase 1,005,210 ordinary shares issued to Technion in March 2015.
 On October 7, 2015, we closed our IPO, in which we sold an aggregate of 7,500,000 ordinary shares at a price to the public of \$22.00 per share.
 On October 19, 2015, the underwriters to the IPO partially exercised their over-allotment option, in which we sold an aggregate of 376,195 ordinary shares at a price to the public of \$22.00 per share.
 We received net proceeds from the IPO and the over-allotment option of \$157.5 million, after deducting the underwriting discounts, commissions and offering expenses payable by us.
 The offer and sale of all of the ordinary shares in the IPO and the over-allotment option were registered under the Securities Act pursuant to a registration statement on Form S-1 (File No. 333-206681), which was declared effective by the SEC on October 1, 2015 (the "Registration Statement").

 There has been no material change in the planned use of proceeds from our IPO as described in the Registration Statement.
-As of December 31, 2016, we have used approximately \$38.7 million of the net proceeds from the IPO primarily to fund the costs of our EF-14 and METIS clinical studies, advance our second generation Optune system, expand commercial operations in the US and Germany, payment of interest on our Term Loan Credit Facility, to further develop additional product candidates, to expand our internal research and development capabilities, and other general corporate purposes.
+As of December 31, 2017, we have used all of the net proceeds from the IPO primarily to fund the costs of our clinical studies, advance our second generation Optune system, expand commercial operations in the US, Germany and Japan, payment of interest on our Term Loan Credit Facility (as defined below), to further develop additional product candidates, to expand our internal research and development capabilities, and other general corporate purposes.
 We primarily invested the proceeds received in short-term, interest-bearing investment-grade securities and government securities.
 None of the offering proceeds were paid directly or indirectly to any of our directors or officers (or their associates) or persons owning 10.0% or more of any class of our equity securities or to any other affiliates.